lchz/Docker2020/part2/2.10/explanation.md

-Since I got all of the buttons work in the exercise 2.8, I didn't have to change anything here.
+Since I've got all of the buttons work in the exercise 2.8, I didn't have to change anything here.
 However, in 2.8 I removed the urls for both frontend and backend in `docker-compose.yml`.
 Besides, I also changed the urls in volume file `file.conf` so that urls for both sides could work.